 Audrey Seitz was part of the lab from 2008-2010.
 In 2008, Audrey, along with 2 other alum were involved in a study funded by the Kellogg Foundation titled Safe Routes to School.
 To determine barriers to daily exercise, walking to school and bicycle use, Audrey and colleagues surveyed 700+ students and parents from the Decorah School District.
 Data was analyzed and statistical reports were shared at the Luther Research Symposium.
 Reports were also shared with the Decorah School District, local Safe Routes to School representatives, and the Iowa Department of Public Health.
 Audrey also participated in data analysis on the Sierra Leone Forgiveness project, completed literature reviews on refugee health and forgiveness, and completed her senior thesis on the importance of primary care and prevention in the healthcare system.
 Audrey is currently enrolled in the Master of Public Health program at the University of Wisconsin-Milwaukee with an emphasis on Community Health and Prevention.

 Mary Whipple was part of the lab and involved in multiple projects from 2006-09.
 These projects included assessing the impact of forgiveness and gratitude exercises on satisfaction with life and mood in post-polio patients, investigating religious & spiritual correlates of self-rated health & symptom severity in post-polio patients, and analyzing data from the forgiveness education in Sierra Leone.
 The results of these studies were presented at several conferences, including the Mid-Year Conference on Religion and Spirituality, in Baltimore, MD, and the Australian Conference on Spirituality and Health, in Adelaide, Australia.
 I was also instrumental in connecting Mary with Dr. Susan Everson-Rose at the University of Minnesota Medical School, which led to a summer research internship and a publication in the medical journal, Stroke.
 Mary is now working at Mayo Clinic in Rochester, MN, as a research study coordinator in the Fibromyalgia and Chronic Fatigue Clinic.
 Here, she has been coordinating a study with Dr. Ann Vincent and me on the effect of patient education on forgiveness, anger, and mood in individuals with fibromyalgia, a chronic muscle pain disorder.
 Mary is also working with the Centers for Disease Control and Prevention on a study on the epidemiology of chronic fatigue syndrome.
+See more about Mary Whipple in the Luther Alumni Magazine.

 Amy Schneider-Webb was part of the lab and participated in several public-health projects from 2007-09 and did an internship at the Iowa Department of Public Health.
 Here is a recent update from Amy: